GhazalGhazi/ggha0155-week9/README.md

 # ggha0155-week9

-Hey I am Ghazal and this is my week9 quiz.
+Hey, I am Ghazal, and this is my submission for Week 9.

 # Part 1: Imaging Technique Inspiration